tektoncd/pipeline/docs/tutorial.md

     name: echo-hello-world
 ```

-To apply the yaml files, use the following command:
+To apply the YAML files, use the following command:

 ```bash
 kubectl apply -f <name-of-file.yaml>